 If you want to get into the Smith Online MBA program, you need to have at least two years of work experience and a minimum undergraduate grade point average of 2.8.
 An essay, your resume, and a letter of recommendation are other requirements.
 Finally, the school also looks for GMAT and GRE scores, but these can be waived if applicants can demonstrate stellar quantitative and analytical skills through their academic career or work history.

-The program carries a sticker price just under $84,000, however there are scholarship opportunities and other financial assistance that’s available.
+The program carries a sticker price of nearly $89,000, however, there are scholarship opportunities and other financial assistance that’s available.